suzannejmatthews/PDC-Unplugged/content/activities/CompanyAnalogy.md

 ### Programming Topics
 * Know Tasks and threads: Understand what it means to create and assign work to threads/processes in a parallel program, and know of at least one way do that (e.g., OpenMP, Intel TBB, etc.) (0.5 hours)
-* Comprehend Computation: Understand the basic notions of static and dynamic scheduling, mapping and impact of load balancing on performance (1.5 hours)
-* Comprehend Computation (decomposition strategies): Understand different ways to assign computations to threads or processes
+* Comprehend Computation Decomposition Strategies: Understand different ways to assign computations to threads or processes
-* Comprehend Scheduling and mapping: Understand how a programmer or compiler maps and schedules computations to threads/processes, both statically and dynamically (1 hour)
-* Comprehend Scheduling and mapping (Static): Understand how to map and schedule computations before runtime.
+* Comprehend Static Scheduling and mapping: Understand how to map and schedule computations before runtime.
-* Comprehend Scheduling and mapping (Dynamic): Understand how to map and schedule computations at runtime.
+* Comprehend Dynamic Scheduling and mapping: Understand how to map and schedule computations at runtime.

 ### Algorithm Topics
 * Comprehend Work: Observe the impact of computational work (e.g., the total number of tasks executed) on complexity measures such as power consumption (0.5 hours)